sydni/workshop/README.md

 ######################### OR ################################

-// Passing in an object
+// Passing in an object - RECOMMENDED

 // in its usual place
 <Text style={redStyle}>{"\n"}Hello world!</Text>